OpenBW/BWAPI4J/README.md

     -Dpackaging=jar
 ````

+### The Smoke Test

+The smoke test will test your setup and display errors or exceptions if something went wrong.

-### Running the smoke test using Eclipse
+#### Running the Smoke Test with Eclipse

 Right-click the project and choose `Run as... -> JUnit Test`.

-The smoke test starts a game and sends the first SCV to the first mineral patch it finds.
+#### Running the Smoke Test with another IDE

+Navigate to `BWAPI4J/BWAPI4J/src/test/java/org/openbw/bwapi4j/MainTest.java` and run the `smokeTest` manually.

 ---

 ### BWAPI4JBridge (C++)

-The bridge is broken into two parts:
+The bridge is broken into two projects that share most of the same code:
-- Original BW for Windows
+- **BWAPI4JBridge**: original BW for Windows only
   * Uses Visual Studio 2017 project files.
-- OpenBW for Windows or Linux.
+- **OpenBWAPI4JBridge**: OpenBW for Windows or Linux
   * Uses CMake to generate Visual Studio project files on Windows or Makefiles on Linux.

 *Note: All bridges are already built and located in the `BWAPI4JBridge/BWAPI4JBridge/Release/` directory.
-If one of the bridges is not working for you, please try compiling it yourself or submit a GitHub Issue.*
+If one of the bridges is not working for you, please try compiling it yourself with the steps below or submit a GitHub Issue.*

-### Original BW bridge for Windows
+### BWAPI4JBridge (Windows only)

+This bridge is only required when running your bot with the original BW on Windows.

 #### Prerequisites
 - Visual Studio 2017

 #### Build Steps:
-- Open the complete project solution file `BWAPI4JBridge/BWAPI4JBridge/VisualStudio/BWAPI4JBridge.sln`.
+- Open the already existing VS project solution file `BWAPI4JBridge/BWAPI4JBridge/VisualStudio/BWAPI4JBridge.sln`.
 - Set the configuration to **Release / x86**.
 - Build the **BWAPI4JBridge.dll** by right-clicking on the **BWAPI4JBridge** project in the project explorer and click **Rebuild**.

-### OpenBW bridge for Windows or Linux
+### OpenBWAPI4JBridge (Windows or Linux)

+This bridge is only required when running your bot with OpenBW on Windows or Linux.

 #### Prerequisites